luminus-framework/luminus/resources/md/guestbook.md

 (defqueries "sql/queries.sql" {:connection db-spec})
 ```

+The database is connection is read from the `:database-url` environment variable.
+This variable is populated from the `profiles.clj` file
+during development and has to be set as an environment variable for production, e.g: `export DATABASE_URL="jdbc:h2:./guestbook.db".

-The database is expected to be stored in a file called `site.db` relative to the folder from where the application is run.
+Since we're using the embedded H2 database, the data is stored in a file specified in the URL that's found in the path relative to where
+the project is run.

 The functions that map to database queries are generated when `defqueries` is called.
 As we can see it references the `sql/queries.sql` file.
 This location is found under the `resources` folder.
 Let's open up this file and take a look inside.